voting-tools/pref_voting/README.md

 ```

-Additional notebooks that demonstrate how to use the package can be found in the [howto directory](https://github.com/voting-tools/pref_voting/tree/main/howto)
+Additional notebooks that demonstrate how to use the package can be found in the [examples directory](https://github.com/voting-tools/pref_voting/tree/main/examples)

+Some interesting political elections are analyzed using pref_voting in the [election-analysis repository](https://github.com/voting-tools/election-analysis).

 Consult the documentation [https://pref-voting.readthedocs.io](https://pref-voting.readthedocs.io) for a complete overview of the package.